 The frustrating part of the first release is that the masterings are excellent, with Callas’ voice rich and forward (though the French ‘MPO’ pressing of Mad Scenes and Bel Canto Arias is shrill).
 The EMI/Angels are luscious while the later EMI Classics pressings, as expected, are more limpid and spacious.
 In the past, I reassembled the material into their original forms on CDRs for my own use.
 Beginning in 1996, EMI had the same idea: with CDs more easily and cheaply pressed, shorter mid-to-low-priced discs became an option.

 The first Callas recital discs on CD with original content were also the best.
-Sadly long out of print, these were mastered by the brilliant Yoshio Okazaki in 1996 and issued singly; in 1998 they appeared as a boxed set unrevealingly entitled The Art of Maria Callas on Toshiba-EMI, TOCE-9166-9180.
+Sadly long out of print, these were mastered by the brilliant Yoshio Okazaki and issued singly in 1995; in September 1996, they appeared as a boxed set unrevealingly entitled The Art of Maria Callas on Toshiba-EMI, TOCE-9166-9180.
 In the last decade of the LP, Japanese EMI Callas masterings ranked among the best, and this set of CDs continued that tradition.
 The discs accurately reflect the original LP content, including the last one Callas approved, Callas by Request, with Verdi arias recorded in 1964 and the Pirata entrance aria from a 1961 session.
 The set goes beyond that in reproducing the first LP issued after Callas’ death, Maria Callas the Legend: unapproved 1964 and 1969 Verdi arias and the 1955 Sonnambula arias’ first appearance–in rechanneled stereo as they had first appeared on LP (not quite a nod to authenticity I might have elected).
 The Act II aria from Verdi’s Il Corsaro, ‘Né sulla terra…Vola talor dal carcere’, is offered with its cabaletta, ‘Verrò…Ah, conforto è sol la speme’ that had been omitted from all but the first French LP release.
 There is one unsanctioned addition to the first French recital: Saint-Saëns, Samson et Delila, ‘Mon cœur s’ouvre à ta voix’, first issued on LP in 1982; Callas had adamantly refused to approve its release even after she had approved other previously unsanctioned material in 1972.
 The set reproduces the chaotic Maria Callas: the Unknown Recordings and Maria Callas Rarities in beautifully mastered sound.
 The last four discs present problems, even Callas’ approved By Request, because with them, the chronological sequence is broken.
 Nevertheless, Okazaki’s set is the one to cherish for its musicality, sonic accuracy and the belief in preserving historical precedent.
 It also includes a disc of Callas’ 1967-8 conversations with Edward Downes, originally a bonus LP in the 3-disc set ‘La Divina’, Angel SCB-3743.

 UK EMI, as part of its 1997 Callas Edition, also released a series of shorter discs that largely reproduce the LPs at low prices, separately as 5 66457-67–catalog nos. not chronologically sequential, or in a box as 5 66618, reissued in 2006 as The Studio Recitals, 3 68033 [3 68034-46], or in 2007’s The Complete Recordings, 3 95918.
 But there are striking differences from the Toshiba-EMI set.
 First of all, the sound is often thin and recessed like much of the Callas Edition.
 Secondly, and more egregiously, new editing and pitch errors afflict many of the discs, dismissing them from consideration.
 Puccini Arias was mastered with the two identical mono channels accidentally out of phase with each other.
 Lyric-Coloratura (note title-word inversion) has an ill-considered edit in the first aria, removing Callas’ glottal cut-off of her final note.
 Both discs were mastered by Paul Baily, whose other editorial decisions, like deleting Callas’ sibilant ‘s’ in ‘sarà’ of ‘Caro nome’, Rigoletto CE 5 56327, as well as her behind-the-curtain vocalizing from his ICA 1958 Covent Garden Traviata, ruins them.
 Four discs–both French recitals, now called Callas à Paris I and II, Rossini/Donizetti, and Beethoven/Mozart/Weber–were mastered a quarter-tone sharp by Simon Gibson; aria order in Rossini/Donizetti was changed.
 Regarding unapproved material and the original order of the LPs beginning in 1972, EMI came to some odd decisions.
 A new CD called Verdi III, 5 66462, 3 68044, was created, containing both approved and unapproved material from 1964 and 1969.
 The unsanctioned 1955 Sonnambula arias (in original mono) were placed on Callas at La Scala, unlike the LP.
 These decisions retain the chronology of her studio work–with one bizarre exception: the sanctioned 1961 Pirata entrance aria first issued in 1972 on Callas by Request, is omitted from the principal CDs, appearing inappropriately in EMI Rarities, 5 66468, 3 68045/6, a release of all the unapproved material.